Hyperwindmill/morphql/README.md

 ## The Problem

+> _"I was tired of rewriting one-off data consumers for every integration."_

 In modern software development, data transformation is everywhere.
 Whether you're shaping API responses, processing ETL pipelines, or integrating third-party services, you inevitably face:

 - **Complex mapping logic** scattered across your codebase.